Jas1380/unity-urp-outline-postprocess/README.md

 ## What's this thing do?

 So like, the shader peeks at your scene's depth buffer and normals to spot where stuff overlaps or angles change.
 Then it goes ahead and throws an outline on those edges.
-Uses multi-sampling so it doesn't look janky.
+Uses Sobel edge detection for smooth, clean edge detection with anti-aliasing.

 ## Getting it working